 Bluecoat, Liverpool, UK

-MOCA, Toronto and Toronto Biennial of Art, Canada
+MOCA, Toronto & Toronto Biennial of Art, Canada

 CCA Tel Aviv, Israel